pepe-tormo/odoo_install_scripts/README.md

 -  At the moment this script NOT INSTALL proxy and certificates

-If you are interested, you can visit my docker repository: https://hub.docker.com/u/sardes
+If you are interested, you can visit my docker repository: https://hub.docker.com/u/sardes, where you can try my odoo's containers.